Chelsea and Westminster Hospital: HIV / GUM

 The hospital's HIV/GUM Clinical Directorate was established in April 1991, and is today the largest specialist HIV unit in Europe, and enjoys a worldwide reputation as a centre of excellence in both the care of HIV-positive patients and a wide range of associated clinical research.

 The St Stephen's Centre is also home to the core laboratory of the International AIDS Vaccine Initiative (IAVI).

 Radio Chelsea and Westminster

 Radio Chelsea and Westminster is the hospital's own hospital radio station, available for; patients, staff and the local community.
 It was launched in 1977 to provide music and escapism for patients.
 Patients are able to listen to the hospital radio on Channel 6 on their hospedia bedside unit, or online at www.radiocw.org.
-The radio station has featured in a number of locations around the hospital it is currently on the second floor of the hospital between lift banks C and D. GB News presenter Nana Akua used to work for the station.
+The radio station has featured in a number of locations around the hospital it is currently on the second floor of the hospital between lift banks C and D.